bodywork-ml/bodywork-core/docs/quickstart_train_and_deploy.md

 # Train a Model and Deploy a Scoring Service

 Before beginning to work-through this tutorial, we **strongly** recommend that you find the five minutes required to read about the [key concepts](key_concepts.md) that Bodywork is built upon.
-We also recommend that you familiarise yourself with the [Batch Job](quickstart_batch_job.md) and [Serve Model](quickstart_serve_model.md) quickstart tutorials first, as this tutorial build upon these.
+We also recommend that you familiarise yourself with the [Batch Job](quickstart_batch_job.md) and [Serve Model](quickstart_serve_model.md) quickstart tutorials first, as this tutorial builds upon these.

 This tutorial uses the example [bodywork-ml-ops-project](https://github.com/bodywork-ml/bodywork-ml-ops-project) GitHub repository and refers to files within it.
 If you want to execute the examples below, then you will need to have setup [access to a Kubernetes cluster](index.md#prerequisites) and [installed bodywork](installation.md) on your local machine.